 The County is particularly concerned about nonpoint sources of pollution, including failing septic systems, urban runoff, and issues often identified with rural areas such as soil erosion, animal waste and pesticides.
 Nonpoint pollution is best addressed by watershed.
 Marathon County encompasses portions of 22 watersheds as shown in Figure 6-4.
-See Figure 6-4.
 The Wisconsin Department of Natural Resources (WDNR) has ranked these watersheds according to water pollution impacts and designated five as "priority" watersheds to receive special planning and funding through the voluntary, State-funded Priority Watershed Program.
 Preparation of resource management plans for the following watersheds is currently underway:

-- Springbrook in the Town of Harrison
+- Springbrook in the Town of Harrison;

 - Upper Yellow River in the Town of Spencer

 - Upper Big Eau Pleine in western Marathon County

-- Lower Big Eau Pleine in the south-central part of the County
+- Lower Big Eau Pleine in the south-central part of the County.

 - Lower Big Rib River

-Electrical and Gas Utilities
+Electrical Utilities and Natural Gas

-The Town of Bern receives electric power from Taylor Electric and Excel Energy.
+The Town of Wien receives electric power from Wisconsin Public Service Corporation (WPS) and Xcel Energy.
+Natural gas is contracted for privately.